deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Arcane Spells/Arcane Fire.md

 *Cost*: 3 Souls
-*Test*: Mind (Attack *or* Difficulty 2 if Targetless)
+*Test*: Mind (Attack *or* Difficulty 2 if Targetless) *Material*: Wood Ash (-2 Soul Cost, Consumed)

-The User creates a point of magic energy, within range, that bursts into iridescent magical flames, damaging all creatures caught in its area.
-The fire remains in the field as damaging Hazards for Successes + 2 Rounds.
+The User creates a point of magic energy, within range, that bursts into iridescent magical flames, damaging all Creatures caught in its area.
+The fire remains in the field as damaging [[5.4.1 - Terrain|Hazards]] for Successes + 2 Rounds.

 ___